aerospike-community/aerospike-time-series-client/README.md

 TimeSeriesClient timeSeriesClient = new TimeSeriesClient(asClient,asNamespaceName);
 // Insert our hourly temperature readings for(int i=0;i<hourlyTemperatureObservations.length;i++){
-  // The datapoint consists of the base date + the required number of hours DataPoint dataPoint = new DataPoint(
+  // The data point consists of the base date + the required number of hours DataPoint dataPoint = new DataPoint(
     Utilities.incrementDateUsingSeconds(observationDate,i * 3600),
     hourlyTemperatureObservations[i]);